 Remember that declaring war can be tricky based on those flags' alliances.
 See the "Alliance Webs" section in the Flags documentation.
 Declaring the blockade broadcasts an announcement to the entire Ocean and begins the notice period, which is usually 24 hours.

 A blockade is split into five rounds.
 Each round is 45 minutes long.
-After each round is a rest period of 15 minutes or the extended 75-minute break after Round 3.
+After each round is a rest period of 15 minutes.
 During the rest periods flags are cleared from the board, but vessels may still battle.
 At the beginning of the next round all ships are moved off the board and the vessels must re-enter to claim the newly-placed flags.
 The winner of the round is the faction that scores the greatest number of points in that round.
 In order to win a blockade, a Flag must be a Contender (have paid the war chest) and win the majority of the five rounds.
 Thus, if one faction wins the first three rounds, the blockade is finished.

 Factions and Contenders